 When a trauma patient requires resources that are unavailable at the initial facility, the patient is transferred to a trauma facility capable of providing definitive care for their injuries.
 Since level I and II facilities generally have the highest level of care possible, transfers out are rare, and are often due to unavailability of a certain type of specialist.
-Of these 5,309 transfers out, 71.0% are from level IV facilities, 25.5% are from level III facilities, and the remaining 3.5% are from level I and II facilities.
-24.7% of the trauma registry incidents from 2018 were transfers out to definitive care.
+Of these 6,051 transfers out, 71.4% are from level IV facilities, 24.3% are from level III facilities, and the remaining 4.3% are from level I and II facilities.
+24.9% of the trauma registry incidents from 2019 were transfers out to definitive care.
+All levels had more transfers out than they did in 2018.